Conservative super funds

 4. Consolidate your super.
 During the application process you'll have the opportunity to consolidate your super into your new Conservative super fund.
 To do this, just give the new super fund the details of your old super fund, and they'll bring over your balance for you.

 5. Tell your employer.
-When your new Conservative fund is up and running, make sure to give your employer your new fund details so they can pay your super into the right fund.
+Give your employer your new fund details so they can pay your super into the right fund.

 Frequently Asked Questions